Candice-Leigh-King/our-whereabouts-website/_posts/Venice/2021-11-11-venice-2-day-itinerary.md

       magnificent Ponte di Rialto.
 There are many ways to admire this bridge.<br />Coordination's for this spot: 45.4384198,
       12.3359621</p><p>&nbsp;</p><h2><strong>T Fondaco Rooftop
-      Terrance</strong></h2><p>Next to Rialto bridge there is a cool shopping mall, inside this mall there is a secret viewpoint called T Fondaco Rooftop Terrance.
-There is no entrance fee but you must reserve your 15 minute time slot online in advance!
-Opening hours: Daily, 10:30AM to 6:30PM.</p><h2>Trattproa Da Gigi Restuarant</h2><p>At this point we got hungry and decided to sit down and eat.
-We found a beautiful garden restaurant <strong>Trattoria Da Gigi</strong> which wasn't too far from our next destination <strong>Libreria Acqua
+      Terrance</strong></h2><p>Next to the Rialto bridge there is a cool shopping mall, inside this mall, there is a secret viewpoint called T Fondaco Rooftop Terrance.
+There is no entrance fee but you must reserve your 15-minute time slot online in advance!<br /><strong>Opening hours:</strong> Daily, 10:30 AM to 6:30 PM.</p><h2>Trattproa Da Gigi Restuarant</h2><p>At this point we got hungry and decided to sit down and eat.
+We found a beautiful garden restaurant <strong>Trattoria Da Gigi</strong> which wasn't too far from our next destination
-      Alta.</strong></p><h2><strong>Libreria Auqa Alta</strong></h2><p>The most
+      <strong>Libreria Acqua Alta.</strong></p><h2><strong>Libreria Auqa
-      unique bookstore you'll ever visit.
+      Alta</strong></h2><p>he most unique bookstore you'll ever visit.
 The magic starts the moment you enter.
-      You'll find hidden gems all around, friendly cats everywhere, a gondola in the middle of the store and at the end of it is a photo op.<br /><strong>Entrance Fee: </strong>Free.<br /><strong>Opening hours:
-      </strong>Daily, 9 AM &ndash; 7:45 PM.</p><p>We were very tired since we
-      woke up very early so we decided to end the day pretty early.</p>
+You'll find hidden gems all around, friendly cats everywhere, a gondola in the middle of the store and at the end of it is a photo op.<br /><strong>Entrance Fee: </strong>Free.<br /><strong>Opening hours: </strong>Daily, 9 AM &ndash; 7:45 PM.</p><p>We were very tired since we woke up very early so we decided to end the day pretty early.</p>
   - _section-type: gallery
     1_image:
     2_image: